Best Phones for Online Casino Gaming

-The newest phone from the Chinese manufacturer OnePlus is expected to hit retailers this March.
-A prototype of the latest model leaked recently, giving the media some tips about potential upgrades over the previous release.
+The latest mobile phone from Chinese manufacturer OnePlus is expected to hit retailers this March.
+Recently, a prototype of the latest model leaked, giving the media some tips on possible upgrades to the previous version.

-The screen will stay quite large, at 6.7”, which is great news for gamers.
-Plus, some of the features that were previously only in the Pro version might make their way into the standard version for the next release.
-That could mean that a superb camera and processor could become more affordable for OnePlus users.
+The screen will remain quite large at 6.7 inches, which is good news for gamers.
+In addition, some of the features that were previously only available in the Pro version may make it into the standard version in the next version, which could mean that an excellent camera and processor could become more affordable for OnePlus users.